AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ## Next

-The next sections will dive in more details into some aspects of the vaults, such as [fees](fees.md), [liquidations](liquidations.md), the [whitelisting](whitelisting-and-volatile-assets.md) of specific addresses, and [token reactors](../../angle-borrowing-module/token-reactor.md).
+The next sections will dive in more details into some aspects of the vaults, such as [fees](fees.md), [liquidations](liquidations.md) and the [whitelisting](whitelisting-and-volatile-assets.md) of specific addresses.